 -

-Nance Winther posted an update 2 days ago
+Nance Winther posted an update 1 month, 1 week ago

 Many aspiring content creators wonder, how much do youtubuers make per view?
 It’s an intricate question without any single answer, as earnings per view depend upon several factors like ad rates, audience location, and content niche.
 Here’s a dysfunction of what you will earn per view on YouTube as well as the factors that affect it.